DragonMinded/PyStreaming/README.md

 ## Management

 The `manage.py` script is where you will do all of your database management.
 Run the script with `--help` to see available commands.
-You can add streamers, remove them, list them, upgrade the database on a new version of this code and generate migration scripts if you have modified the database schema and wish to make a pull request.
+In the streamer sub-command you can add streamers, remove them, list them, modify streamer parameters such as stream password, streamer key and stream description.
+In the database sub-command you can upgrade the database on a new version of this code and generate migration scripts if you have modified the database schema and wish to make a pull request.
+In the emoji sub-command you can add new custom emoji, remove existing ones and list the custom emoji available.
 Make sure that you always give it the `config.yaml` that you have customized in order to operate on the correct database.

 ## Running